ptmplop/project-jumpbox/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to configure the container with environment variables.

 `CUSTOMCONF`